Zenit (rocket family): History

 The Zenit-2 was the first Zenit to be designed for use as an orbital carrier rocket.
 It consists of two stages.
 The first uses an RD-171 engine, and an RD-120 engine powers the second stage.
 It first flew on 13 April 1985, two years before the Energia, due to delays relating to the Energia's development.
 Zenit-2 would be certified for crewed launches and placed in specially built launch pad at Baykonur spaceport, carrying the new crewed partially reusable Zarya spacecraft that developed in end of the 1980s but was canceled.
 Also in the 1980s Vladimir Chelomey's firm proposed never realised 15-ton Uragan spaceplane launched by Zenit-2.

-Two launch facilities were constructed for the Zenit at Baikonour, however the second was only ever used twice.
+Two launch facilities were constructed for the Zenit at Baikonur, but the second was only ever used twice.
 On October 4, 1990, an attempted launch of a Tselina-2 naval reconnaissance satellite ended in disaster as the booster suffered a first stage engine failure seconds into launch and fell back onto the pad, which was severely damaged in the ensuing explosion.
 The failure was traced to a leak in a LOX line that caused a fire in the thrust section of the booster.
 Estimated repair costs were about 45 million rubles, but the collapse of the Soviet Union meant that there were no funds available, so the pad was abandoned.

 Following two failures in 1991–92 both caused by the second stage, the Zenit was on the verge of being cancelled entirely, but a successful flight in November 1992 saved the program.

 The rate of Zenit launches slowed to a trickle during the 1990s due to the severely cash-strapped Russian Federation, and also because of Russia's reluctance to fly military payloads on a booster manufactured in now-independent Ukraine.
 On May 20, 1997, a launch of a Tselina-2 satellite failed when the first stage shut down 48 seconds into launch.
 The booster crashed downrange.

 During the 2000s, Zenit would find a new lease on life as the basis of the international Sea Launch project whereby commercial flights would be undertaken from an offshore launch platform.
 The basic Zenit booster received several upgrades to the propulsion and avionics systems for Sea Launch as well as a third stage, and the first test with a dummy payload was carried out on March 27, 1999.
 In October, a Direct TV 1-R satellite was orbited successfully.
 An ICO F-1 comsat was lost in March 2000 due to a second stage guidance malfunction.
 There followed eight consecutive successful launches until Apstar 5 in 2004 suffered a premature third stage shutdown that left it in an incorrect orbit, but the satellite's onboard engines corrected it.